Tyler-Coombs/CP1895FlaskProject/README.md

  </ul>

 Open the project folder in your preferred IDE.
 I used PyCharm on MACOSX - it will automatically open your project in a venv (virtual environment).
 In this case, the virtual environment is also already activated.
+If you are not on MACOSX, you will have to take additional steps to use a venv and then to activate it.

 <h3>Step 2:</h3>
-In the IDE terminal, ensure you are in the project directory and install flask using the following commands:
+In the IDE terminal (inside the venv), ensure you are in the project directory and install flask using the following commands:

 <pre>
 <code>